 Music Director of the Victoria Symphony Orchestra in Canada, Christian Kluxen is an artist of intelligence and great musical integrity.
 Born in Denmark, he has conducted orchestras such as the London Philharmonic, Gothenburg Symphony and Strasbourg Philharmonic, and in the operatic field has worked with Danish National Opera, Komische Oper Berlin and Arctic Opera.
-The current season sees return visits to the Norrköping Symphony, Trondheim Symphony and Turku Philharmonic, as well as debuts with the Manchester Camerata and Tasmanian Symphony Orchestra.
+The current season sees return visits to the Norrköping Symphony, Trondheim Symphony and Turku Philharmonic, as well as debuts with the Manchester Camerata, Tasmanian Symphony Orchestra and Auckland Philharmonia.

 Music Director of the Victoria Symphony in Canada from September 2017, Christian KIuxen is an artist who brings joyful, charismatic energy to both the concert and operatic stage.
 His success is built upon the natural ease of his conducting, his profound musicianship and artistic integrity.